Kumarsain: History

 Kirat Singh, also known as Kirti Singh (later Rana Kirat Chand), who was an office holder and Jagirdar at the court of Raja Narayan Pal of Gaya in Bihar, founded Kumharsain State in the 11th century AD.
 He along with his two brothers (Kartar Singh and Prithvi Singh) was driven away from Gaya, by the fear of Mahmud Ghaznavi and settled around Kumharsain.
 They conquered the country from a local chief named Bhambu Rai of Delath.
 Later on Kirat Singh gave a tract called Karangla to his brother Kartar Singh.
 Descendants of Kartar Singh founded the states of Khaneti and Kotkhai.
 The younger brother, Prithvi Singh, established his independent state at Delath.
-Since the 15th century, Kumharsain was a feudatory of Bushahr State, but was declared independent after the expulsion of the Gurkhas in 1815, by a sanad dated February 1816, but at the same time lost its own tributary states of Bharauli, Balsan and Madhan.
-The Rana maintains a military force of 45 infantry and 1 gun (as of 1892).
+Since the 15th century, Kumharsain was a feudatory of Bushahr State, but was declared independent from it, instead falling under British suzerainty, by a sanad dated 7 February 1816, but at the same time it lost its own tributary states of Bharauli, Balsan and Madhan.
+By 1892, the Rana maintained a military force of 45 infantrymen and 1 gun.
 Kumharsain State was ranked 6th in Order of precedence in the Shimla Hill States and 11th amongst the Punjab Hill States.